codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 ### `resources` directory

-The `resources` directory holds the resources shared by _all_ clusters managed by GitOps Runtimes.
+The `resources` directory contains the resources shared by _all_ clusters managed by GitOps Runtimes.

 {: .table .table-bordered .table-hover}
 | Shared Configuration Repo    | Description     |